jpgsantos/Subcellular_workflow/Docs/Results.rst

   .. _rst.xfinal:

-- **rst.diag.xfinal** - x value of all the species being tested at the end of the simulation
+- **xfinal** - Value of each experimental outputs at the end of the simulation

   .. math::